landportal/f1_gdpr/README.txt

 the EU Cookie Compliance module in order to conform to a specific interpre- tation of what is required by GDPR in regards to Google Analytics specifically.
 The provided message also uses the site_name system variable for your website's name.
-The configuration may need to be updated in order to bring it in line with your website's needs.
+The configuration absolutely needs to be updated in order to bring it in line with your website's needs.
+This configuration should be changed either by editing the .install file prior to enabling the module, or by editing it via the EU Cookie Compliance administration page and then exporting the changes using the Strongarm and Features modules.

 One feature included in the default configuration is the distinct pop-ups between mobile and desktop.
 The mobile version has a "Decline" button, while